imdeepmind/imdeepmind.github.io/docs/programming-languages/python/args-kwargs.md

 - **Definition**: The `*args` syntax allows a function to accept an arbitrary number of positional arguments.
 - **How it works**: The `*args` collects additional positional arguments passed to the function into a tuple.
-- **Use case**: When We do not know in advance how many arguments will be passed to the function.
+- **Use case**: When we do not know in advance how many arguments will be passed to the function.

 ```python
 def print_args(*args):